royshemtov13/CustomGPT/ReadMe.md

 <!-- USAGE -->
 ## Usage

-once you have all that set and done you can run your app
+Once you have all that set and done you can run your app

 ```bash
 npm run dev
 ```

-you will recieve something that looks like this
+You will recieve something that looks like this

 ```bash
 $ npm run dev